The ‘Fabric of Botany’ is a short 28-minute film of broadcast quality, documenting:

 - my 2017-18 Churchill Fellowship to study the early French historical botanical collections from Tasmania, held in herbaria in Europe; research that has enabled me to create a body of artwork for fabric

-My presentation reveals visually rich cultural/historical material and selections of interviews, relevant to Australia’s botanical history, early French exploration and cross-cultural relationships.
+My presentation reveals visually rich cultural and historical material and selections of interviews; relevant to Australia’s botanical history, early French exploration and cross-cultural relationships.

-Using art and music to help protect our cultural/historical landscape is the theme of my paper at the World Museum in Liverpool.
-The protection of and advocacy for threatened wild places and plants form the foundation and inspiration for my Churchill Fellowship and the body of artwork for fabric which I am creating.
+Using art and music to help protect our cultural and historical landscape was the theme of my paper at the World Museum in Liverpool.
+Protection of, and advocacy for threatened wild places and plants formed the foundation and inspiration for my Churchill Fellowship; and for the body of artwork incorporated into the fabrics I create.

-During my recent (2018) Churchill Fellowship study, I was given access to the botanical specimens and print collections located in Paris, Florence, and Kew herbarium, from the D’Entrecasteaux and Baudin expeditions to Tasmania.
+During my Churchill Fellowship study (2018) I was given access to the botanical specimens and print collections located in the Paris, Florence, and Kew herbariums, from came from the d’Entrecasteaux and Baudin expeditions to Tasmania.

-Developing original contemporary cultural motifs for art and fabric design from my studies is my ongoing project.
+Developing original contemporary cultural motifs for art and fabric design from my studies is an ongoing project.

-The gardens, architecture, interviews and museum exhibitions all made this journey a fascinating experience, captured by Tasmanian Filmmaker, Joe Shemesh, who accompanied me to document this work and then created this film.
+The gardens, architecture, interviews and museum exhibitions all made this journey a fascinating experience.
+They were captured by Tasmanian Filmmaker, Joe Shemesh, who accompanied me to document this work and then created this film.